hopr-framework/PyHOPE/paper.md

 A crucial aspect of DGSEM is the mapping of the equations to be solved from reference space to physical space, which relies on the computation of the Jacobian determinant to ensure accurate transformations for curved high-order elements.
 At the same time, DGSEM features a highly local stencil since grid elements are connected solely via the numerical flux through adjacent element faces.
 Providing mesh and solution data in an on-disc data format which facilitates non-overlapping I/O is key to efficient parallel data access, thereby minimizing execution time.
-While HOPR has traditionally served as a reference implementation of a mesh generator for this process, PyHOPE is a modern alternative that enhances readability and extensibility.
+While HOPR has traditionally served as the reference implementation of a mesh generator for this process, PyHOPE is a modern alternative that enhances readability and extensibility.
 Designed with a clear code structure and modularization in mind, PyHOPE offers a more user-friendly and adaptable solution for researchers and engineers working on high-order mesh generation and transformation.

 [^1]: [https://numericsresearchgroup.org/codes.html](https://numericsresearchgroup.org/codes.html)